Former Nigerian President Muhammadu Buhari will be buried in his hometown of Daura, Katsina State, tomorrow, Monday, July 14, 2025.

 This irony fuels ongoing criticism of Nigeria’s political elite.

-Who are often accused of prioritizing personal interests over national development.
+They often prioritize personal interests over national development.

 Buhari’s passing, while mourned officially, serves as a reminder of the unfulfilled promises and persistent challenges facing Nigeria.